Temporomandibular Disorder (TMD)

 - Locked jaw or limited opening of the mouth

 Should you notice any of these symptoms, let your doctor know.
-Drs Dyras and Hutcheson can help indicate the presence of TMD and create an effective treatment just for you.
+Drs.
+Dyras can help indicate the presence of TMD and create an effective treatment just for you.

 There are a few simple steps you can take at home or work to prevent TMD from becoming more severe, or to prevent it from occurring: